-Understanding the buyer journey for each of your key personas is definitely the right next step.
-But how do you create a buyer journey map that keeps on producing results?
+Understanding the customer journey for each of your key personas is definitely the right next step.
+But how do you create a customer journey map that keeps on producing results?

-While every concept in this 1300 word post is worth the five or six minutes it will take to read it (and really should be read in its entirety), here's the TL;DR version.
-Before creating your buyer journey, you'll want to consider these four major components:
+While every concept in this 1300-word post is worth the five or six minutes it will take to read it (and really should be read in its entirety), here’s the TL;DR version.
+Before creating your customer journey, you’ll want to consider these four major components: